Bedil (term): History

 Saltpeter harvesting was recorded by Dutch and German travelers as being common in even the smallest villages and was collected from the decomposition process of large dung hills specifically piled for the purpose.
 The Dutch punishment for possession of non-permitted gunpowder appears to have been amputation.
 Ownership and manufacture of gunpowder was later prohibited by the colonial Dutch occupiers.
 According to colonel McKenzie quoted in Sir Thomas Stamford Raffles', The History of Java (1817), the purest sulfur was supplied from a crater from a mountain near the straits of Bali.

-For firearms using flintlock mechanism, the inhabitants of the Nusantara archipelago are reliant on Western powers, as no local smith could produce such complex components.
-These flintlock firearms are completely different weapons and were known by another name, senapan or senapang, from the Dutch word snappaan.
-The gun-making areas of Nusantara could make these senapan, the barrel and the wooden part is made locally, but the mechanism is imported from the European colonist.
+For firearms with flintlock mechanisms, the inhabitants of the Nusantara archipelago depended on European powers, as no local metalsmiths were capable of producing such complex components.
+Flintlock firearms were different weapons, also known as senapan or senapang, derived from the Dutch word snaphaan.
+In the gun-making regions of Nusantara, these senapan could be produced locally, with the barrel and wooden components crafted in Nusantara, and mechanism imported from European traders.

-List of weapon classified as bedil
+List of weapons classified as bedil

-Below are weapons historically may be referred to as bedil.
-The full description should be found on their respective pages.
-It is sorted alphabetically.
+The following weapons were historically referred to as bedil.
+Full descriptions are available on their respective pages.